KaylorBen/nixcord/docs/manual/introduction.md

     enable = true;
     discord.enable = true;
     vesktop.enable = true;
+    equibop.enable = true;
   };
 }
 ```

-This will install Discord with Vencord and Vesktop with sensible defaults.
+This will install Discord with Vencord plus Vesktop and Equibop with sensible defaults.
 For more detailed configuration options, see the [Configuration Options](#sec-options) section.